Raghavkumarprabhakar/Cyber-Security-Project/Keylogger Basic Tool/Readme.md

-# Create a README.md file with emojis
-readme_content = """
 # 🛡️ KeyLogger Project

 This project is a Python-based KeyLogger that captures keyboard inputs, mouse movements, screenshots, and microphone recordings.
 It also collects system information and sends periodic reports via email.